 2. What tasks should you outsource?

-Almost everything in your business has the potential to be outsourced.
+Almost everything in your online business has the potential to be outsourced.
 There are certain areas of your business that I recommend you always hold close.

 These are your core competencies, the things that are unique to you and your business.

 Do you have a particular process that is innovative or specific technical knowledge that sets you apart from your competition?